Kevin Volpp

 • HCIN6020B - Behavioral Economics

-This course is a continuation of HCIN 6020A, Behavioral Economics and Decision Making.
-In the final weeks of the course, students will focus on structuring incentive programs, utilizing social forces to shape behavior, and the role of behavioral economics in public policy.
-As a final project, students will design a behavioral intervention plan, with a funding request, to address poor health metrics.
+This course is a continuation of HCIN6020A, Behavioral Economics and Decision Making.
+In the final weeks of the course, you will focus on structuring incentive programs, utilizing social forces to shape behavior, and applying behavioral economics in workplace and policy settings.
+As a final project, you will design a behavioral intervention plan, with a funding request, to address poor health metrics.
 Students must successfully complete HCIN 6020A in the Fall term before taking this course.
 Students will receive a single letter grade and earn 1 CU total for HCIN 6020A and 6020B.

 • HCMG6530 - HCMG Field App Project